-I joined a gym last year with the aim of improving my overall physical health.
+I joined a gym last year intending to improve my overall physical health.
 At the time, I eschewed the idea of taking any of the classes they offered because I don’t enjoy group exercise.
 But I decided a couple of weeks ago that maybe I should give it a try, in the hopes that it would be a motivator as well as a core-strengthener.

 I knew I couldn’t do any martial arts or other contact activities because of my bleeding disorder.
 I also knew it was pointless to attempt dance-style classes like Zumba because I’m not that coordinated.
 And, of course, I knew yoga and Pilates were out because, well … snooze!

 That left me with a variety of high-intensity interval training programmes with or without weights.
 And when I looked at the times the classes were offered, I was left with something called Tabata.
 So, after a quick Google search to find out what Tabata meant, I hesitantly (and slightly excitedly) registered for the class.

 Going into the class, I knew it would be hard work.
 But, I’m a runner.
 Not just a wee mile here and there but half and full marathons.
 Really hard endurance stuff.
 So 30 minutes worth of high-intensity callisthenics should be doable, despite being a bit of a challenge.

 I was wrong.
 It was not a “bit of a challenge” – it was a butt-kicking, body-killing, workout session!